Women's American Football League

 The Women's American Football League (WAFL) was a women's American football league that was formed in 2001.
 After disbanding, the teams merged with the Women's Affiliated Football Conference (WAFC), the Independent Women's Football League (IWFL), Women's Football Association (WFA), and the American Football Women's League (AFWL), itself now disbanded.

 Teams

+There were 24 teams in the league.